drikusroor/fret-ninja/README.md

 - The fuzzy search is basic.
 A more robust search or chord-finding logic could be integrated.
 - Finger assignments are simplified and might not reflect the most ergonomic or standard fingering choices.

-Despite these limitations, FretNinja provides a flexible and visually clear way to experiment with chords and share your sequences.
+Despite these limitations, Fret Ninja provides a flexible and visually clear way to experiment with chords and share your sequences.

 ## Contributing

-We welcome PRs to improve or expand the list of chords and qualities, or improve / fix FretNinja in any other way.
+We welcome PRs to improve or expand the list of chords and qualities, or improve / fix Fret Ninja in any other way.
 If you have suggestions or improvements, please feel free to contribute!